CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise3.md

 - Task 1: Create Approval Flow

-- Task 2: Create flow to update leave request in Dataverse
+- Task 2: Update Dataverse

-- Task 3: Create topic for leave application
+- Task 3: Complete leave request topic

 ### Task 1: Create Approval Flow

+In this task, you will update the

 1. On the **Designer** canvas, click the **plus (+) icon (1)** to add a new action.
 In the **Add an action** dialog, type **Condition (2)** in the search bar and select **Condition (3)** under the **Control** section.